nusrobomaster/sentry_sim/README.md

 Sentry simulation on gazebo.
 Modified form the original forked library to make it compatiable for ROS 2 Humble with ignition gazebo fortress.

 ## Progress
-Currently able to launch RMUC arena in gazebo and spawn the robot from xacro file (arbitrary model). **Next goal is to debug code for controlling the sentry in the simulation with key controls.**
+Currently able to launch RMUC arena in gazebo and spawn the robot from xacro file (arbitrary model) with correct physics. **Next goal is to debug code for controlling the sentry in the simulation with key controls.**

+Latest test launching from `gazebo_rmuc_test_launch.py` with urdf from `test_robot.xacro`.

 ## Launch files
 Simulation launch files are located in `sentry_gazebo`.